Alex Call Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th across all MLB pitching staffs.

-- His most recent time out was on Wednesday against the Cincinnati Reds, when the righty threw six scoreless innings while allowing four hits.
+- His last appearance was on Sunday, July 9 against the Cincinnati Reds, when the lefty threw six scoreless innings while giving up four hits.

+- The 36-year-old has a 3.06 ERA and 6.1 strikeouts per nine innings in 13 games this season, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.